 Garmin HRM 600 – everything you need to know

 This is Garmin’s latest high-end chest strap that ‘does everything’.
-It adds notable new features, including watch-free usage, a button and a rechargeable battery.
+It adds notable new features, including watch-free usage for activities, a button and a rechargeable battery.
 There’s more than that, too…let’s go.

 Price: £149.99